icon-project/icon-sdk-python/README.md

 ---

-ICON SDK for Python is a collection of libraries which allow you to interact with a local or remote Loopchain node, using an HTTP connection.
-The following documentation will guide you through installing and running ICON SDK for Python as well as providing an API reference documentation examples.
+ICON SDK for Python is a collection of libraries which allows you to interact with a local or remote ICON node using an HTTP connection.
+The following documentation will guide you through installing and running ICON SDK for Python, and provide API reference documentation examples.
 It is reference to [ICON JSON-RPC API **v3**](https://github.com/icon-project/icon-rpc-server/blob/master/docs/icon-json-rpc-v3.md).

 ## Table of Contents